-In the 2015/2016 Academic Year the course has changed significantly and the exam format as well.
-For this edition of the course we do not have many past exams to share with you, they will accumulate along the year tho.
+Since the 2015/2016 Academic Year the course has changed the teacher and this has changed significantly the program and the exam format as well.
+For this reason we do not have many past exams to share with you, they will accumulate along the years tho.

 If you are interested in a more deep treatment of the topics presented by the teachers you can refer to the following books and papers: